Responsive Header

 ROI = (Prevented Churn Value + Increased Conversion Value) / Development Cost

-Problem: Export feature crashes, mentioned in 40 negative reviews over 2 months
+Example: Export feature crashes, 40 negative reviews over 2 months

 Fix Cost: 2 engineers × 1 week = $8,000